I Analyzed Puting vs Putting: Here's What I Found

 • I am puting my clothes away.

-Putting vs Puting: Summary Table
+Putting vs Puting: My Summary Table

 PuttingCorrectFollows the CVC doubling rule (Put + t + ing).